-Commonly, consciousness is impaired by drinking too much alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more or taking too much of certain drugs, such as sedatives Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
-Using prescription... read more and opioids Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (narcotics).
+Commonly, consciousness is impaired by drinking too much alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more or taking too much of certain drugs, such as sedatives Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Using prescription... read more and opioids Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (narcotics).
 In addition to making brain cells function slowly, alcohol and some drugs can damage brain cells indirectly.
 They can slow breathing so much that the oxygen level in blood becomes low enough to cause brain damage.

 Taking several drugs (to treat several disorders) is also a common cause, partly because taking several drugs increases the risk of interactions between drugs.

-Overdoses of marijuana Marijuana Marijuana (cannabis) is a drug made from the plants Cannabis sativa and Cannabis indica that contain a psychoactive chemical called delta-9-tetrahydrocannabinol (THC)... read more , including medical marijuana, sometimes causes the brain to malfunction, resulting in impaired consciousness and sometimes seizures.
+Overdoses of marijuana Marijuana Marijuana (cannabis) is a drug made from the plants Cannabis sativa and Cannabis indica that contain a psychoactive chemical called delta-9-tetrahydrocannabinol (THC).
+Marijuana... read more , including medical marijuana, sometimes causes the brain to malfunction, resulting in impaired consciousness and sometimes seizures.